CLOBr Logo

 • Support/resistance levels frequently mislead traders

-• Requires constant monitoring as the landscape changes rapidly
+• Requires constant monitoring -- the picture changes by the second

 DEX Liquidity Advantages